Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### 1. Feature Testing

+<span style="color: red; font-weight: bold;">Reminder: Describe testing that user CAN NOT click a different answers once one of the four answer buttons was clicked.
+Automatic switch of button name from "Submit" to "NextQuestion"</span>

 Features of the site were tested manually in several test runs to ensure that sie performs intended functionality on all of the key features.

 | Feature                   | Test Case                                 | Outcome |